Learn more Plan work more realistically with the new Workload Report based on team capacity.

 In the past, remote work opportunities were available to a small portion of the workforce.
 The pandemic changed the accepted order of things.
 Since 2020, the percentage of remote workers has increased and continues to rise.
 As the infection began to slow down, not a lot of workers want to go back to the office full time, preferring remote or at least hybrid work arrangements.

-Four years have passed since the start and many are wondering how many people are working from home and will continue to do so in the future?
+Six years have passed since the start and many are wondering how many people are working from home and will continue to do so in the future?
 In our latest article, we provide all-encompassing statistics about remote work, examine popular remote workforce trends, and try to establish if everything will be done remotely in the time to come.

 How Many People Work from Home

 To set the foundation for our research on remote working, it’s imperative that we explore statistics of people working from home.
 They will offer us insights into the current state of work as well as give a preview of what the future holds for employers and employees.
+By reviewing remote working statistics 2020, we can clearly see the trajectory of the workforce.

 98% of employees desire to work from home for the rest of their careers.
 This figure showcases the deepening aspiration of workers to have more autonomy, flexibility, and more personal time.
 It’s not surprising that another 98% would recommend online work to their friends.